 Although the central bank’s actions primarily impact short-term rates, those with adjustable rate mortgage will receive a nice reprieve.

 Meanwhile, the economy is in good shape

 A lower mortgage rate is a nice boost to your pocketbook.
 However, it means little if the economy is turning sour.
 Concern turns towards job security and more mundane purchases rather than large outlays such as a home.

 We see little evidence of our economy slowing down.
 This week, a consumer confidence index rose to 101.5 compared to the prior level of 90.9.
-This is an important indicator since the majority of our economy is based on consumer spending and the positive feeling could lead to increased shopping.
-Furthermore, those describing it as hard to find a job dropped 6.5% to 21.9%.
+This is an important indicator since the majority of our economy is based on consumer spending, and the positive feeling could lead to increased shopping.
+Furthermore, those describing it as hard to find a job dropped from 6.5% to 21.9%.

 The question is how much China’s slowing economy will impact our growth.
 Although a weaker Chinese currency makes their exports more competitive, this is not a major driver of our economic growth.
 It generally represents a mid-teen percentage of GDP.

-The recent drop in stock market may be inflicting damage to your pocketbook.
+The recent drop in the stock market may be inflicting damage to your pocketbook.
 However, the impact on the housing market is likely to be minimal.
 You can benefit by locking in low mortgage rates.